Katalin Marton: Research interests

+Awards and recognition

 In 1996, Marton won the Alfréd Rényi Prize from the Alfréd Rényi Institute.
 In 2013, she was the first (and so far only) female winner of the Claude E. Shannon Award, the top prize in information theory, from the IEEE.
 As a result, she delivered the Shannon Lecture at the International Symposium on Information Theory in Istanbul in 2013, with her talk being entitled Distance-Divergence Inequalities.
 The citation and biographical sketch paid tribute to her scientific contributions, with Fields Medallist Cédric Villani writing:

 "Marton is one of the leading authorities about the applications of information theory techniques to concentration theory, in particular in the setting of Markov Chains.
 Most importantly, in the mid-nineties, Marton pointed out the interest and importance of entropy inequalities in the study of the concentration phenomena.
 Talagrand has acknowledged the influence of Marton in this respect, and this motivated him to establish the famous Talagrand inequality controlling the Wasserstein distance by the square root of the Boltzmann-Shannon information.
 In turn, the Talagrand inequality triggered the development a whole field, which I explored with Otto, McCann, Lott and others, involving entropy, concentration, transport, Ricci curvature, with very far reaching geometric consequences."

 In 2013, Marton was also awarded the József Eötvös Wreath by the Hungarian Academy of Science.